 Why Does My Lighting Keep Creating Shadows During Facials?

 If you’re constantly dealing with shadows during facials, you’re not alone.
-It’s one of the most common frustrations among estheticians and one of the clearest signs that your lighting setup isn’t supporting your work the way it should.
+It’s one of the most common frustrations among estheticians with your facial room lighting setup, and one of the clearest signs that it isn’t supporting your work the way it should.

 The Real Problem: Directional Lighting

-Most traditional lighting setups especially ring lights, magnifying lamps, or overhead lights are directional.
+Most traditional esthetician treatment room lighting setups, especially ring lights, magnifying lamps, or overhead lights, are directional.
 They shine from a single point, meaning light hits the face unevenly.

 This creates shadows in all the places you need to see clearly: